chadmaeshiro/chadmaeshiro.github.io/essays/chadMaeshiroHistory.md

 ## Past
-I vaguely remember sitting silently in my room when I was in preschool, conflicted with the question my teacher had asked me that morning: “What do you want to be when you grow up?”
+I vaguely edited right here remember sitting silently in my room when I was in preschool, conflicted with the question my teacher had asked me that morning: “What do you want to be when you grow up?”
 There in front of my desk is a worksheet with a blank on ‘my future job.’
 How absurd was it for us to know what we would like to do for the rest of our lives in preschool, right?
 So I indecisively put “firefighter” just to get the troubling thought out of my head.

 My future has always been unknown to me, and I had always felt like I was behind compared to everyone else's life agenda.
 People in elementary already planning for what college to go to, and what route to take, while I felt that something was ahead of what I needed to know.
 But reaching high school, I realized it was about time I just started, anywhere, on what I wanted to do with my life.
 This thought tumbled into my signing up for AP Computer Science my senior year.